Part 107 or Not? Risks of Unlicensed Drone Flying

 Remote ID

-More importantly, the information packet contains the serial number of the drone.
-This can easily be traced back to its operator.
+More importantly, the information packet contains the drone’s serial number, which law enforcement can easily trace back to its operator.

-With Remote ID, it’s much easier for the FAA or local police to catch drone operators flying against the rules.
+With RID, it’s much easier for the FAA or local police to catch drone operators flying against the rules.
 The goal is to make drone flight safer for everyone, including the general public.

 Safety and Responsibility in Drone Operation

 The rules for flying drones have changed a lot in the last ten years.
 This started with the Part 107 rules.
-Now, we also have new rules for flying drones for fun, and now, we have Remote ID.
-These changes have updated when, where, and how you can fly a drone.
+Some of these rules have been updated about when, where, and how you can fly a drone.

-The FAA rules for flying drones are mostly focused on making drone flights safer.
-The goal is to make sure they don’t harm people, animals, or property.
+The FAA rules for flying drones are focused on keeping our national airspace safe.
+The goal is to make sure drones don’t harm people, or property.
 Drones are now more popular than ever.

 Online Part 107 Resources